Bartmr/8land/README.md

 ### Setup

+> This repository provides a `devcontainer` in case you want to run the project in a container isolated from your host setup

 - `npm run install:all`
 - Setup and start the Firebase Emulator Suite
+  - Create a new project in the [Firebase Console](console.firebase.google.com/)
   - Install the Firebase CLI: `npm install -g firebase-tools`
   - Login with your Google Account: `firebase login`
   - Setup the emulators: `firebase init emulators`
+    - You will only need the `Authentication Emulator`
+    - Leave everything else in its default values
 - Setup the project's secrets
-  - Create an API secrets file called `.env.secret.development` in the root of the project and fill it with the necessary secrets
+  - Create an API secrets file called `.env.secrets.development` in the root of the project and fill it with the necessary secrets
+    - required environment variables are listed in `src/internals/environment/environment-variables.schema.ts`
-  - Create a Web App secrets file called `.env.secret.development` in `client-side/web-app` and fill it with the necessary secrets
+  - Create a Web App secrets file called `.env.secrets.development` in `client-side/web-app` and fill it with the necessary secrets
+    - required environment variables are listed in `client-side/web-app/src/logic/app-internals/runtime/environment-variables.ts`
 - Start Firebase
   - `npm run start:dev:firebase`
 - Start your project's infrastructure (example: databases, Redis, etc.)